Duration part 2: chin rest in use

 Delivery of treats:

-- you can use marker cue if you had used it for the nose touch alone
+- you may use the marker cue if it was already part of the nose-touch procedure

 - deliver treats from the second hand (not the nose touch hand)

-- if you click deliver away from the source
+- if you click, deliver the reinforcer away from the source

 Progression: